-He has almost 30 years of experience across Europe, North America and Asia Pacific.
-He focuses on corporate transformations involving strategy, cost management, operational improvement and organizational effectiveness.
+With more than 30 years of experience across Europe, North America and Asia-Pacific, James focuses on corporate transformations involving strategy, cost management, operational improvement and organizational effectiveness.

-James has written extensively in the business press, from Harvard Business Review to The Wall Street Journal, on topics of branding, international expansion, growth strategy and the Firm of the Future.
-He has been a guest on TV and radio, including CNN, CNBC and Bloomberg.
+James has been published extensively on branding, international expansion, growth strategy and the Firm of the Future across the business press, including the Harvard Business Review and The Wall Street Journal.
+He has also been featured on international media platforms including CNN, CNBC and Bloomberg.

-During a leave of absence, James was co-founder, board director and president of a business process outsourcing firm based in Malaysia, serving multinationals across Asia Pacific, where he was responsible for the company's business operations.
+During a leave of absence from our firm, James was the co-founder, board director and president of a business process outsourcing firm based in Malaysia, serving multinationals across APAC.
+While there, he was fully responsible for the company's business operations.

-He is an Adjunct Professor on the faculty at Hong Kong University of Science & Technology, where he teaches programs for the MBAs and Kellogg-HKUST Executive MBAs.
+He is an adjunct professor at the Hong Kong University of Science and Technology, where he teaches courses across the MBA and Kellogg-HKUST Executive MBA programs.